The Midlife Edit

 -

-All sessions are 60 minutes (45-50 minutes with 10-15 minutes time for integration)
+60 minutes (45–50 minutes + 10–15 minutes integration)

 Weekly, twice a month, or monthly — whatever your life can hold.